-Warning: Dining-out will keep you stuck in that cube!
+Warning: Dining-out too much will keep you stuck in that cube!

 For the first time in history, Americans are spending more on dining out ($55 Billion) each year, than on groceries ($52 Billion).
 Whoah!
 Millennials are leading the charge in the shift to menus over carts, prioritizing experiences over material things.
 And wouldn’t you know it, among U.S. cities, Minneapolis is the fastest-growing for restaurant spending.
 We’ve got some work to do, if we’re going to escape from that cubicle anytime soon!

 There is a sizable cost to dining-out that for folks aiming to retire early, presents some important trade-offs to consider.
 According to Zoosk, if you live in New York City, dates nights run about $174 on average.
-On the low end, Indianapolis date nights run about $83 (chili and crackers, anyone?)
+On the low end, Indianapolis date nights run about $83.

 - Weekly budget for dining out (and happy hours, assuming you’re not dating or married), and assuming you start the habit right after college, at age 22: $100